-Around 6 to 10 weeks after the call deadline, applicants will receive the evaluators' comments via the EU Funding & Tenders Portal, the deadline for sending replies to these comments will be eight calendar days (at 17h00 Brussels local time) after they are received.
-Replies must be limited to maximum two A4 pages.
-They cannot be used to alter the content of the proposals, but must strictly focus providing clarifications and/or on responding to perceived misunderstandings or errors by the evaluators.
-The replies will be made available to the evaluation committee, who will decide on the final score on the basis of the remote score and the outcome of its consensus discussions, taking into consideration the comments from the rebuttal procedure, if any.
+About 1.5-2.5 months after the call deadline the applicants will receive the evaluators' comments via the EU Funding & Tenders Portal, the deadline for sending replies to these comments will be eight calendar days (at 17h00 Brussels local time) after the receipt of these comments.
+The participants' replies are strictly limited to maximum two A4 pages.
+They cannot be used to alter or add to the content of the proposals but must strictly focus providing clarifications and/or on responding to potential misunderstandings or errors by the evaluators.
+The replies will be made available to the evaluation committee who will decide on the final score on the basis of the remote score and the outcome of its consensus discussions, taking into consideration the comments from the rebuttal procedure, if any.

-There are no consequences if a participant does not submit observations, as this is not compulsory.
+There are no consequences if a participant does not submit observations (not compulsory).